SIGMA SIGMA SIGMA with Emma Cousin is the fourth installment of Common Ground 2018–19.

 Common Ground is Milton Keynes Arts Centre’s community participation and artist development programme supported using public funding by Arts Council England.
 Offering a twelve-month season of distinct projects, each presenting high quality and meaningful opportunities for engagement between a diverse spectrum of artists and communities living in Milton Keynes.

 1 February – 27 April 2019

-Sigma Sigma Sigma, is a new body of work by artist Emma Cousin, bringing together paintings informed by Milton Keynes and local communities.
+Sigma Sigma Sigma, or Tri Sigma, meaning ‘the sum of’; is a new body of work by artist Emma Cousin, bringing together paintings, drawings and writings fuelled by Milton Keynes and our local communities.

-In collaborations including choreography, music, ceramics and performance, Cousin invited selected artists to respond to and expand on her themes and work.
-Creating an embodied support system, this exchange of ideas, methods and skills is perhaps the crux of Sigma Sigma Sigma, presented here in a series of interviews available in the gallery throughout the exhibition.
+In collaborations including choreography, music, ceramics and performance, Cousin has explored the theme of ‘support systems’, to consider how we support one another and are supported physically, emotionally and practically.
+Artists, students and our publics were invited to respond to and expand on her themes and work, creating an embodied support system.
+This exchange of ideas, methods and skills is perhaps the crux of Sigma Sigma Sigma

 Tri Sigma, is a fitting title for how the paintings work, figures adding to one another to deliver a sum, and for this residency, forged with the help of Milton Keynes residents.
 Accompanying the exhibition is a catalogue of interviews, essays, poems, drawings, photos and other contributions authored by Cousin with guest artists, students, families and local communities.